Monday, December 23, 2024

 The expert explains: now the commander of the operational command at the front has an operational support regiment of three battalions, but only one of them can be engaged in fortification work - the one that is provided with the necessary equipment and machinery.
 This is clearly not enough, says Kevlyuk.

-“In order to “dig in” to conduct a defensive operation in the operational command, you need to have approximately 5-8 engineering battalions, but there is only 1.
+“In order to “dig in” for a defensive operation in the operational command, you need to have approximately 5-8 engineering battalions, but there is only 1.
 Question: why are there not all the rest?
-Unknown.”
+Unknown."

 Until 2014, Ukraine was reducing its engineering troops and therefore now experiences a shortage of trained personnel and equipment

-Another problem is that the process of arranging fortifications took place “from the bottom to the top,” that is, a specific unit was responsible for creating a line of defense only in its area and, in order to create something more reliable than ordinary trenches, had to constantly contact to the high command for the allocation of wood, concrete or equipment.
+Another problem is that the process of arranging fortifications took place “bottom-up”, that is, a specific unit was responsible for creating a line of defense only in its sector and, in order to create something more reliable than ordinary trenches, had to constantly contact to the high command for the allocation of wood, concrete or equipment.

 Therefore, in practice, the fortifications erected in each individual area differed significantly from each other and did not create a dense and continuous defensive line.
 This gave Russian troops the opportunity to push through the Ukrainian defenses in “weak” areas and enter the flank of other units.